 - 10.1 Delegated Authority to procure goods, works or services may be awarded only with the written approval of the Chief Executive, Chief Finance Officer and the Head of Procurement, and only when the application for Delegated Authority is supported by a detailed business case prepared in accordance with the Procurement Standard Operating Procedures. - 10.2 Departments, Service Areas or Officers who have been awarded Delegated Authority shall comply with these standing orders and the Procurement Standard Operating Procedures at all times.
-Breaches of compliance will result in the removal of Delegated Authority, as required by the Head of Procurement, and possible disciplinary action may also be initiated. - 10.3 The governing body of any school which is subject to the Scheme of Delegation approved by the Secretary of State for Children, Schools and Families pursuant to statutory authority, shall be considered as part of the Council, and will comply with these standing orders and Procurement Standard Operating Procedures. - 10.3 Local authority maintained schools are required to abide by the Council's Standing Orders with respect to purchasing, tendering and contracting.
+Breaches of compliance will result in the removal of Delegated Authority, as required by the Head of Procurement, and possible disciplinary action may also be initiated. - 10.3 Local authority maintained schools are required to abide by the Council's Standing Orders with respect to purchasing, tendering and contracting.
 Governing Bodies are also empowered under paragraph 3 of schedule 1 to the Education Act 2002 to enter into contracts, and in most cases they do so on behalf of the Local Authority as maintainer of the school.
 The Council has therefore set the following delegated authority and criteria for the acceptance, consistent with the Financing Scheme for Schools approved by Cabinet:

-Value Range Process to follow Description Approval Up to £3,000 Best Value Officers to demonstrate best value has been achieved Headteacher £3,001 - £10,000 Quotes Three written quotes required Headteacher £10,001 - £50,000 Quotes Minimum of 5 written quotes Governing Body £50,001 - £100,000 Tenders Minimum of 5 tenders Governing Body £100,000 and above Tender Minimum of 5 tenders Governing Body and Local Authority £164,176 and above OJEU notice European tender (goods/services) Governing Body and Local Authority
+Value Range Process to follow Description Approval

+Up to Best Value Officers to Headteacher

+£3,000 demonstrate best

+value has been achieved

+£3,001 - Quotes Three written quotes Headteacher

+£10,000 required

+£10,001 Quotes Minimum of 5 written Governing

+quotes Body

+£50,000

+£50,001 Tenders Minimum of 5 Governing

+- tenders Body

+£100,000

+£100,000 Tender Minimum of 5 Governing

+and tenders Body and

+above Local Authority

+£164,176 OJEU notice European tender Governing

+and (goods/services) Body and

+above Local Authority